Will Getting Married Affect My SSDI or SSI Case?

 SSDI is an insurance-like disability benefits program.
 Though the program is administered by the Social Security Administration (SSA), it’s not a need-based public benefit.
 Instead, U.S. workers pay into the Social Security system through payroll deductions known as FICA deductions.

 Disability alone won’t qualify you for SSDI benefits.
 Instead, you’ll first have to show that you have sufficient work credits to qualify and that enough of those work credits were accrued within a certain period before you became disabled.
 For most workers, this means 40 work credits (which can be obtained by having sufficient earnings in each of 10 separate calendar years) and 20 work credits that were accrued within the 10 years leading up to your disability.
-The requirements are lower for younger workers who have had less opportunity to accrue work credits.
+The requirements are lower for younger workers who have had fewer opportunities to accrue work credits.

 You also have to show that you meet the SSA’s definition of disability, which is that you are unable to engage in substantial gainful activity (SGA) due to your medical condition or conditions.